h2o/h2o/CONTRIBUTING.md

 ### Functions

-As with structs, publicly visible functions are prefixed with `h2o_`, such as `h2o_process_request`, whereas private functions don't use one `get_ocsp_response`.
+As with structs, publicly visible functions are prefixed with `h2o_`, such as `h2o_process_request`, whereas private functions don't use one:
+`get_ocsp_response`.

 ### Goto labels